emergentworks/docs/chatbot/README.md

           - How_was_it: Session Rating<br>
           - Relationship: Relation Rating<br>
           - Feedback: Feedback<br>
-  iii.
+  iv.
 Test the trigger to ensure the new row is added to the Google spreadsheet.<br>

 ** MAKE SURE THE ZAP IS TURNED ON ONCE YOU'RE READY TO START THE CHATBOT **